SAP S/4HANA • User Licensing

 04

-At the bottom of the hierarchy are Self-Service users.
-These users typically enter personal data (timesheets, address updates, expenses), view information (pay slips, benefits), and raise simple requests or approvals.
+At the base of the hierarchy are Self-Service users.
+These are employees who enter personal data (timesheets, address updates, expense claims), view information (pay slips, benefits statements), and raise simple requests or route basic approvals.

 Related Guide

-For a deeper dive into self-service licensing, see SAP Employee Self-Service User License: A Complete Guide.
+For the complete breakdown of ESS/MSS licensing rules: SAP Employee Self-Service User License: A Complete Guide.

 05